ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 /gid00021 /gid00006 /gid00016 /gid00001/gid00004 /gid00009/gid00010 /gid00002 /gid00015/gid00008 /gid00001/gid00013 /gid00016 /gid00015/gid00008 /gid00001 Executive Chairman

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000008_f69b55d624dfa90f8e9f120093bbde385267374fb17056d3a78772748ef459bf.png)
+**Description**: The image shows a portrait of an Asian man with short gray hair and glasses, dressed in a black suit, white shirt, and patterned orange tie.
+He has a gentle smile on his face.
+Behind him is a graphic background featuring a wireframe globe with glowing points of light and data charts, creating an impression of global connectivity and finance.
+The color palette is dominated by blues, reds, and whites, giving it a professional and technological feel.

 On  behalf  of  the  Board  of  Directors, I  am  pleased  to  present  the  Annual Report  and  Financial  Statements  of the  Group  and  the  Company  for  the financial  year  ended  31  December 2022 ('FY2022').